jcmustin/headlights/README.md

 - Focus on task/schedule view on mac?
 - Fix app close command
 - disable `nodeIntegration`, enable `contextIsolation`, add `preload.js`
+- if possible, find a way to dim upper section on hover.

 ### Med